yeahglo/osticket-prereqs/README.md

 <p>
 <img width="797" alt="Screen Shot 2023-06-26 at 10 03 05 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/3ad1c78e-d865-4149-a072-accd8a18f869">
 </p>

+**_The left image shows the browser when you visit 127.0.0.1, before installing IIS.
+The right is what it looks like when it's up and running._**

 **Step 5: Install the Requirements**
 - Make sure to override any additional security prompts if you see them